Roflcoffel/HoloLinks/README.md

 TODO:
 1. Show who is live, and show the upcoming videos
-	- The youtube API does not make this easy...
-2. Add a nijisanji page or create a fork for with nijisanji.
-3. Activate github pages, and host it on github.
+2. Activate github pages, and host it on github,
+3. use a github action to update the latest video part.
 4. Create instructions for how to build and generate a local version.

 ---

-**get_yt_data.py** - currently gets the 3 latest videos.
+**get_yt_data.py** - a scripts that gets the 3 latest videos, uses the youtube api. need to rebuild the page after the script is run

-To regenerate the site when .json is updated we can use **entr** or do it in **get_yt_data.py**.
-See if github pages has the ability to run scripts.

-#### To Get Upcoming and Live status
-- Get The data (Search.list) (Cost: 100)
-- Save it in a Object
+	bundle exec jekyll build

 ## Build